BBC-Data-Unit/nuisance-calls/README.md

 ## Data

 *For legal reasons we cannot publish the full dataset.
-However, data on the top twenty calls is provided below.*
+However, data on the top twenty calls is provided.*

 ## Visualisation